Polynomial root-finding: Numerical algorithms

 Root-finding algorithms can be broadly categorized according to the goal of the computation.
 Some methods aim to find a single root, while others are designed to find all complex roots at once.
 In certain cases, the objective may be to find roots within a specific region of the complex plane.
 It is often desirable and even necessary to select algorithms specific to the computational task due to efficiency and accuracy reasons.
 See Root Finding Methods for a summary of the existing methods available in each case.

 History

 Closed-form formulas

 The root-finding problem of polynomials was first recognized by the Sumerians and then the Babylonians.
 Since then, the search for closed-form formulas for polynomial equations lasted for thousands of years.

 The quadratics

-The Babylonions and Egyptians were able to solve specific quadratic equations in the second millennium BCE, and their solutions essentially correspond to the quadratic formula.
+The Babylonians and Egyptians were able to solve specific quadratic equations in the second millennium BCE, and their solutions essentially correspond to the quadratic formula.

 However, it took 2 millennia of effort to state the quadratic formula in an explicit form similar to the modern formulation, provided by Indian Mathematician Brahmagupta in his book Brāhmasphuṭasiddhānta 625 CE.
-The full recognition of the quadratic formula requires the introduction of complex numbers, which took another a millennia.
+The full recognition of the quadratic formula requires the introduction of complex numbers, which took another a millennium.